kubernetes/community/contributors/devel/security-release-process.md

   releases while security fixes are ongoing.
 Should it be necessary to create a new public patch release before the security fixes are complete, the private security branch will need to be rebased (and renamed?) on the new latest patch release.
-- TODO: how frequently should the private `master` branch be updated?
+Only one security release will be built.

 If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the kubernetes-security mailing list.